 |On this page…|

 Load the Canadian electric power consumption data set from the World Bank.
-The data set contains four variables: year, consump, gdp, and gdp_deflator.
-The response, consump, is Canada's electrical energy consumption (in kWh), and the predictor, GDP, is Canada's GDP (in year 2000 USD).
+The response is Canada's electrical energy consumption in kWh (consump), the predictor is Canada's GDP in year 2000 USD, and the data set also contains two other variables: year (year) and the GDP defaltor (gdpDeflator).

 Model the behavior of the annual difference in electrical energy consumption with respect to real GDP as a linear model: